 All dancers are soloists or members of the Corp de Ballet of the Staatsballett Berlin.
 Members of the Court are Iana Salenko (Aurora), Marian Walter (Prince Désiré), Michael Banzhaf (King Florestan), Beatrice Knop (Queen), Arshak Ghalumyan (Catalabutte, Master of Ceremony), Martina Böckmann (the Nurse), Elvis Abazi (Page), and Ty Gurfein (Page).
 Fairies and their suites are Anastasia Kurkova and Dominic Hodal (Candide Fairy), Krasina Pavlova and Alexej Orlenco (Fleur de Farine Fairy), Aurora Dickie and Kévin Pouzou (Miettes Fairy), Marina Kanno and Federico Spallitta (Canari Fairy), Elena Pris and Olaf Kollmannsperger (Violante Fairy), Sarah Mestrovic and Nikolay Korypaev (Lilac Fairy), Rishat Yulbarisov and Alexander Abdukarimov, Alexander Korn, Artur Lill, Vladislav Marinov, Lucio Vidal, and Wei Wang (Carabosse).
 The four Princes are Nikolay Korypaev, Kévin Pouzou, Alexej Orlenco, and Olaf Kollmannsperger.
 Sebnem Gülseker is the Duchess.
 The trio consists of Krasina Pavlova, Vladislav Marinov, and Ulian Topor.
 The Fairy Jems are Anastasia Kurkova (Sapphire), Krasina Pavlova (Amethyst), Elena Pris (Gold) and Olaf Kollmannsperger (Gold).
 Danielle Muir and Ulian Topor are Puss in Boots and the White Pussycat.
 The Bluebird and Princess Florine are Marina Kanno and Nikolay Korypaev.
 Little Red Riding Hood and the Wolf are Maria Boumpouli and Dominic Hodal.
 The Frog Prince and the Princess are Lisa Breuker and Alexander Shpak.
 Cinderella and the Prince are Aoi Suyama and Giacomo Bevilacqua.
 The Beauty and the Beast are Xenia Wiest and Taras Bilenko.

-In the last decade, the Staatsballett Berlin (Berlin State Ballet) went through a long reorganization at the same time the Berlin State Opera building was being renovated.
+The Staatsballett Berlin (Berlin State Ballet) went through a long reorganization at the same time the Berlin State Opera building was being renovated.
 Nacho Duato became Artistic Director in 2014.
-Since then, the Staatsballett Berlin has been working hard to become a major player in international ballet.
-Now we get our first HDVD from Duato, and it's a triumphal combination of classical material in a slick, clean, modern style.
+Subject title is our first HDVD from Duato, and it's a triumphal combination of classical material in a slick, clean, modern style.
 The question immediately arises: how does this show compare to the magnificent Sleeping Beauty published by the Bolshoi Ballet in 2012?
 The Bolshoi has 230 dancers; the Berlin folks have about 80.
 Can Berlin be competitive?
-The answer is "yes"; but before I explain why, let's see screenshots.
+The answer is "yes"; but before we explain why, let's see screenshots.
 Next below is the opening of Duato's Prologue.
-First I show you the best image I could get working from the Blu-ray recording:
+This is the best image we could get working from the Blu-ray recording:

 Now let's see this scene as presented by the Berlin PR folks in a shot from a still camera.
 The first thing we note is a remarkably beautiful set from Angelina Atlagic, who also did the costumes.
-The images I get in my HT are much closer to the view below than to that above.
+The images we get in our HT are much closer to the view below than to that above.
 The Berlin cast here numbers about 27; the Bolshoi puts maybe as many as 40 people on stage.
-At times the Berlin stage does look a bit empty, but Duato covers this up with an energetic dancing style accented with swooping moves I've never seen before.
+At times the Berlin stage does look a bit empty, but Duato covers this up with an energetic dancing style accented with unusual swooping moves.
 It's classical in nature, but modern in presentation and seems to fill up the stage for the viewer:

 Duato's evil fairy, Carabosse (Rishat Yulbarisov) is competitive with anybody: